mohammadnazarkhani/To-Do-List-App-from-YT/README.md

 ## Features

-- Add a Task: Use the app to add new tasks to your to-do list.
+- **Add a Task:** Use the app to add new tasks to your to-do list.
-- Delete a Task: Remove tasks that are no longer needed.
+- **Delete a Task**: Remove tasks that are no longer needed.
-- Mark as Complete: Easily mark tasks as complete to track your progress.
+- **Mark as Complete:** Easily mark tasks as complete to track your progress.

 ## Future Improvements